European Accident Statement Forms – Do You Have Them?

 One of the documents included with the insurance pack was a European Accident Statement form.
 These are to be kept in your vehicle at all times, completed at the time of an accident, and signed by both drivers if applicable.

-Thankfully, apart from utilising the included roadside assistance, we never had required a motor vehicle accident lawyer while we lived there, so never had a need to complete the form.
+Thankfully, apart from utilizing the included roadside assistance, we never had required a motor vehicle accident lawyer while we lived there, so never had a need to complete the form.

 Fast forward 5 years since driving in Europe and it came time to insure our first motorhome.

-When I received the insurance documents for the motorhome, it did not contain an accident report form.
+When I received the insurance documents for the motorhome, it did not contain an accident report form which needs to be filed in the Local Accident Reports in case of any.
 Despite numerous emails to my insurance company they said that they do not issue a form before an accident and only supply a claim form after any accident may occur.

 It is likely that if your insurer has not provided you with one of these forms you may never have heard of them, as they are not commonly used in the UK.